Crabbox docs

 Add live smoke only when credentials and cost boundaries are explicit.

-#Review Checklist
+#Review checklist

 Before landing a new backend: